felipfmg17/pricer/README.md

 ### Note

-Works only with Bitfinex, Bitso and binance
+Works only with Bitfinex, Bitso and Binance